Oil and Gas Treatments » Petroleum/Oil Cleaner

 Produced for Commercial & Industrial Applications

-Petroleum/Oil Cleaner (Formerly Micro-Clean™) is a combination of a natural organic dispersant and a bacteria mix that removes and bioremediates hydrocarbon contamination from any solid surfaces.
+Petroleum/Oil Cleaner ( Micro-Clean™) is a combination of a natural organic dispersant and a bacteria mix that removes and bioremediates hydrocarbon contamination from any solid surfaces.
 The dispersant removes the hydrocarbon by decreasing it's surface tension, thus forming microscopic spherical droplets.
 These microscopic droplets are quickly bioremediated by the bacteria due to their increased surface area.
-The digestion begins as soon as Petroleum/Oil Cleaner (POC) is applied and continues after the product is washed from the surface.
+The digestion begins as soon as Micro Clean (MC) is applied and continues after the product is washed from the surface.
 The final by-products are fatty-acids, water and CO2.

 - Engines, compressors, pumping units, heavy road machinery, asphalt equipment, mining equipment, factories, etc.

 - Spills on and staining of soils and/or concrete and streets.
 Contaminated cuttings associated with oil based mud systems!
 Oil film and sludge associated with evaporation and settling ponds.

 - Surfaces in and around fueling and maintenance areas.

 - Parts washers, hot tanks, pressure washers, heated pressure washers, etc. In a recent test, plastic resin as well as fire and diesel soot, were cleaned from work bay walls that had been heavily coated from an enclosed fire.
 A high pressure washer was used in this application.

 - Hydrocarbon soot on buildings, again using a high pressure, hot water, sprayer.

 - Railroad Industry - Tracks, engines, cleaning trains, etc.